New Mexico Red Chile Sauce

 • Step One: Prepare the Chiles – Follow the correlating instructions for the chile type you are using:

-Option #2: Frozen Chilie Puree – Let the chiles thaw before moving to step two.
+Option #2: Frozen Chile Puree – Let the chiles thaw before moving to step two.

-• Step Three: Blend Place the peppers, broth, and onion mixture into a blender and blend until smooth.
-Add a teaspoon of honey or blue agave if the sauce is too bitter.
+• Step Three: Blend Place all the ingredients in a blender and puree until smooth.
+If the sauce is too bitter, you can add a teaspoon of honey or blue agave.

-• Step Four: Strain Place a mesh strainer or sleeve over a bowl and pour the chile sauce into the strainer to remove any seeds, onions, etc. Use a wooden spoon to help push as much sauce through the strainer as possible.
+• Step Four: Strain Place a mesh strainer or sieve over a bowl and pour the chile sauce into the strainer to remove any seeds, onions, etc. Use a spoon to push as much sauce through as possible.

 • Step Five: Deeper Flavor/Chile Colorado-ish (Optional) Place the sauce in a medium-sized saucepan.
 Simmer on low heat for 30 minutes or until you reach your desired thickness.